yetanotherchris/SignalrTypescriptGenerator/README.md

     .\Signalr.Hubs.TypeScriptGenerator.Console.exe -a "c:\etc\path-to-myassembly.dll" -o "C:\temp\.myfile.d.ts"

+If the output file is not specified the result is written to standard out.

 ### Data Contract Property Name
 Sometimes the serialized name of your data contract properties are changed from the actual C# property name.
 This is done through the DataMember property: